Hierarchical Network Partitioning for Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations: Mathematical description of the algorithm

 \subsection{Steady-state network flow in generalized block-cut networks}

-In order to exploit a generalized block-cut set, we need to ensure that the addition of new vertices and edges does not change the solution of the nonlinear system.
-This will be true if we can show that the equations for the modified network reduce to the same equations as those that hold for the original network when the newly introduced unknowns are eliminated.
-The following theorem proves this formally.
+In order to exploit a generalized block-cut set, we need to ensure that the addition of (replicated) vertices and edges does not change the solution of the nonlinear system \eqref{eq:NF-pi} defined on $G$.
+This will be true if we can show that the equations for the modified network, i.e., \eqref{eq:NF-pi} over $G_{\mathcal{BC}}$ reduce to \eqref{eq:NF-pi} over $G$.